 Lymphedema is an incurable but treatable medical condition caused by injury, trauma or congenital defects

 When the impairment becomes so great that the lymphatic fluid exceeds the lymphatic transport capacity, swelling results as an abnormal amount of protein-rich fluid collects in the tissues of the affected area.
 Two types of lymphedema exist: primary and secondary.

 Primary lymphedema can be present at birth (congenital) or develop at the onset of puberty (praecox) or in adulthood (tarda).
-Secondary lymphedema can be caused by surgeries or radiation treatments and is a common side effect of cancer treatments that remove or damage lymph nodes or vessels.
+Secondary lymphedema can be caused by surgeries or radiation treatments and is a common consequence of cancer treatments that remove or damage lymph nodes or vessels.

-Links to numerous helpful resources are available on our Patient Resources page.
+Links to numerous helpful resources are available on our Resources page.